Angel-ship-it/Grace_Lutheran_Church/README.md

 # Grace_Lutheran_Church
-Making our church web app better, custom code for the wix website
+Making our church web app better, custom code for the  website This is a Google app script and a simple form